KxSystems/docs/docs/basics/application.md

 1b
 ```

-Unary maps (keywords, lambdas, dictionaries, and lists – but not extenders) can be applied prefix.
+Unary iterables (keywords, lambdas, dictionaries, and lists – but not iterators) can be applied prefix.

 ```q
 q)count "zero"                / unary keyword